 When you are finished defining your entry point, click next.

-The next page is the visitor behavior library.
+The next page is the behavioral targeting library.
 Here you can decide when to display engagements according to your consumers’ behavior by selecting the consumer behavior conditions you wish to impose on the target audience.
-From the visitor behavior library, you can choose the desired behavior from the existing items, or click “Add new” to define a new behavior.
+From the behavioral targeting library, you can choose the desired behavior from the existing items, or click “Add new” to define a new behavior.
 For more information on creating a new behavior, click here.

 When selecting the condition, look for a globe icon next to the word “Supported,” which indicates that this engagement attribute is applicable for web engagements.

-When you are finished defining your visitor behavior, click next.
+When you are finished defining your behavioral targeting, click next.

 5. Publishing your campaign